blindsidenetworks/scalelite/README.md

 Server management is provided using rake tasks which update server information in Redis.

 In a Docker deployment, these should be run from in the Docker container.
-You can enter the Docker container using a command like `docker exec -it scalelite-api /bin/sh`
+You can enter the container using a command like `docker exec -it scalelite-api /bin/sh` or execute rake directly using `docker exec -it scalelite-api bin/rake …`.

+All server commands can be used with either a specific server ID or a regular expressions matching the URL as argument.

 ### Show configured server details